A-Skvortsov/ANN-Handwritten-Digit-Rec/README.md

-# ANN-Handwritten-Digit-rec
+# ANN-Handwritten-Digit-Rec

-A small artificial neural network (multi-layer perceptron) built from scratch.
-The ANN itself is a very general structure and can probably be used for a lot of things, here I train it with the task of handwritten digit recognition using the MNIST dataset from Keras.
-So far have achieved 88.5% accuracy on 1000 examples of the test dataset.
+A small artificial neural network built from scratch to take on the handwritten digit recognition task given by the MNIST database.
+So far have achieved 95.3% accuracy on the full 10000 samples of the test dataset.
+This was achieved with the most basic ANN characteristics (with the exception of that mentioned in the 'more nuanced details' section), constant learning rate and no convolution.

-Characteristics:
+ANN Characteristics:
+- Dense/fully connected
+- 2 Hidden layers, each with 100 neurons
-- Uses stochastic gradient descent (backprop after each training example)
+- Uses stochastic gradient descent with batch size of 1 (i.e. ANN updates after each training example)
+- Learning rate of 0.01
-- Leaky ReLU as activation function (slope parameter of 0.1 for negative values)
+- LReLU as activation function with slope parameter of 0.1 for negative values (ALPHA variable in nn.py)

+More Nuianced Details:
 - Cross-entropy loss function, softmax for output layer
-- layout of the mlp can be adjusted w MLP_layout variable in nn.py
-	- initial layer requires 784 neurons (one per input pixel)
-	- final layer requires 10 neurons (1 for each possible digit)
-	- hidden layers are arbitrary, can be played with
+- He Kaiming initialization for the weights, biases initialized to 0

 First venture with ANNs. s/o Andrej Karpathy.